Equimultiplicity in Hilbert-Kunz theory: Introduction

 \item[(c)] if $k$ is infinite, there is a system of parameter $J = (x_1, \ldots, x_r)$ modulo $I$ which is a part of a system of parameters in $R$, and such that \begin{itemize} \item if $r < \dim R$ then $\sum_{P \in \Minh (I)} \eh(J, R/P) \eh(IR_P) = \eh(I R/J)$ \item if $r = \dim R$ then $\sum_{P \in \Minh (I)} \eh(J, R/P) \eh(IR_P) = \eh (J)$, \end{itemize} \item[(d)] for every (equivalently, some) system of parameters $(x_1, \ldots, x_r)$ modulo $I$, all $0 \leq i < r$, and all $n$

 \end{enumerate} \end{theorem} An ideal that satisfies any of these equivalent condition is called {\it equimultiple}.
 This name originates from the special case when $I = \mf p$ is a prime ideal such that $R/\mf p$ is regular.
-In this case the condition (b) shows that $\eh (\mf m) = \eh (\mf p)$.
+In this case the condition (b) means that $\eh (\mf m) = \eh (\mf p)$.

-In this paper we develop a theory of {\it Hilbert-Kunz equimultiple} ideals.
-Again, if $I = \mf p$ is prime and $R/\mf p$ is regular, then $\mf p$ is Hilbert-Kunz equimultiple if and only if $\ehk (\mf m) = \ehk (\mf p)$.
+In this paper we develop a theory of {\it Hilbert--Kunz equimultiple} ideals.
+Again, if $I = \mf p$ is prime and $R/\mf p$ is regular, then $\mf p$ is Hilbert--Kunz equimultiple if and only if $\ehk (\mf m) = \ehk (\mf p)$.
 The obtained characterization is very similar: we replace powers and integral closure with Frobenius powers and tight closure.
-The most important difference is that an analogue of part (a) is missing because we are not able to find a satisfactory replacement for analytic spread.
+The most important difference is that an analogue of part (a) is missing because we are not able to find a satisfactory replacement for analytic spread (see Question~\ref{Spread} and the surrounding discussion).
 Our findings are collected in the following theorem (Theorem~\ref{HK equimultiple}, Corollaries~\ref{excellent capture} and \ref{modulo sop}).

 \begin{theorem} Let $(R, \mf m)$ be a local ring of positive characteristic $p > 0$.
-Furthermore suppose that $R$ is either formally unmixed with a locally stable test element $c$ or is a excellent and equidimensional (e.g., a complete domain).
+Furthermore suppose that $R$ is either formally unmixed with a locally stable test element $c$ or is excellent and equidimensional (e.g., a complete domain).
 For an ideal $I$ the following conditions are equivalent: \begin{enumerate} \item[(b)] for every (equivalently, some) parameter ideal $J$ modulo $I$

-\item[(c)] there is a system of parameter $J = (x_1, \ldots, x_r)$ modulo $I$ which is a part of a system of parameters in $R$, and such that \begin{itemize} \item if $r < \dim R$ then $\sum_{P \in \Minh (I)} \ehk(J, R/P) \ehk(IR_P) = \ehk(I R/J)$ \item if $r = \dim R$ then $\sum_{P \in \Minh (I)} \ehk(J, R/P) \ehk(IR_P) = \ehk (J)$, \end{itemize} \item[(d)] for every (equivalently, some) system of parameters $(x_1, \ldots, x_r)$ modulo $I$, all $0 \leq i < r$, and all $n$
+\item[(c)] there is a system of parameter $J = (x_1, \ldots, x_r)$ modulo $I$ which is a part of a system of parameters in $R$, and such that \begin{itemize} \item if $r < \dim R$ then $\sum_{P \in \Minh (I)} \ehk(J, R/P) \ehk(IR_P) = \ehk(I R/J)$ \item if $r = \dim R$ then $\sum_{P \in \Minh (I)} \ehk(J, R/P) \ehk(IR_P) = \ehk (J)$, \end{itemize} \item[(d)] for every (equivalently, some) system of parameters $(x_1, \ldots, x_r)$ modulo $I$, all $0 \leq i < r$, and all $q = p^e$

 \end{enumerate} \end{theorem}